An excellent cashback card with no annual fee.

 How long will it take to be approved?

-Because conditional approval is automated on the Bank of America website, you’ll often get a decision within 60 seconds.
-In some cases, you’ll need to wait a few days to a few weeks to receive a response while Bank of America processes additional verification information.
+Because conditional approval is automated on the Bank of America website, you’ll often get a decision within minutes.
+In some cases, you’ll need to wait a few business days to a few weeks to receive a response while Bank of America processes additional verification information.

 I got the card.
 Now what?

 - Make timely payments.
 You can pay your card bill online and enroll in autopay at the Bank of America website.

 - Avoid interest payments.
 After the close of each billing cycle, you have a grace period of at least 25 days to pay your balance without being charged interest.

 - Avoid fees.
 Late and returned payments come with hefty fees of up to $38.
 Balance transfers, cash advances and foreign transactions also come with fees.